- Download our Moving to Sweden Guide (PDF)

-Children in Sweden start school when they are seven years old.
-Primary school is divided into three stages, consisting of elementary school, middle school and high school.
-Primary school is followed by upper secondary school (gymnasieskola), which is not compulsory.
+Children in Sweden start school when they are six years old.
+Compulsory education consists of förskoleklass (‘preschool year’ or Year 0), lågstadiet (Years 1 to 3), mellanstadiet (Years 4 to 6) and högstadiet (Years 7 to 9).
+This is followed by gymnasieskola (upper secondary school, Years 10 to 12), which is not compulsory.
 Most children do fulfil secondary education to be able to get good jobs in the future.

 Public schools in Sweden

-Most children in Sweden go to public schools, but expats generally choose international private schools for their children instead due to the language barrier.
+Most children in Sweden go to public schools and teaching is of a high standard, but as teaching is in Swedish, expats generally choose international schools for their children instead due to the language barrier.

 Independent schools in Sweden